 For updated information, visit the New Jersey Judiciary’s website at njcourts.gov.

 Municipal Court is a Shared Court between the Borough of Hopatcong and the Borough of Stanhope.
 Court is held in the Municipal Building at 111 River Styx Road, Hopatcong, NJ 07843 on most Monday evenings.

-- Monday sessions start at 6:00 PM with the exception of the third or fourth Monday of the month, which begins at 1:30 PM.
+- Monday sessions start at 1:30 PM.
 Please call the court if you need clarification of your court date and time.

 - Violations Bureau Open Daily From 9:00 AM to 4:00 PM.